Haroenv/lingxz.github.io/_posts/2017-03-21-drifter-writing-interactive-fiction-with-ink.md

 ---

-I recently got inspired to write interactive fiction, after playing [one](https://herringblue.github.io/content/train/index.html) shared by someone on Facebook.
+I recently got inspired to write interactive fiction, after playing [The Train](https://herringblue.github.io/content/train/index.html) by [Ivan Chuang](https://herringblue.github.io/), shared by someone on Facebook.

 It's an intriguing game, but I wasn't satisfied, and the natural response was to make my own.